FredericGariepy/LighthouseLabs/PKM/W2/D5/Case Study: Identify the Attacks.md

 ## Incident description:
 An adversary machine on the network found two hosts.

-The attacker succesfully connected to one machine through a remote desktop.
+The attacker succesfully connected to one machine through remote desktop.

 Attacker interacted with Elasticsearch in possible data exfiltration of cloud storage data.

 ## Executive summary: